Explicit methods for the Hasse norm principle and applications to $A_n$ and $S_n$ extensions: Introduction

 In addition to general techniques from the arithmetic of algebraic tori, our work makes use of a quotient of the knot group called the `\emph{first obstruction to the HNP for $K/k$ corresponding to the tower $L/K/k$}' defined by Drakokhrust and Platonov in \cite{DP} as

-In \cite{DP}, Drakokhrust and Platonov show that the group $\mathfrak{F}(G,H)=(H\cap [G,G])/\Phi^G(H)$ surjects onto $\mathfrak{F}(L/K/k)$, with equality if $L/k$ is unramified.
-Here $\Phi^G(H)$ denotes the focal subgroup, see Definition~\ref{def:focal}.
-As shown in \cite{DP}, the first obstruction to the HNP in a tower of number fields admits a purely group-theoretic description in terms of the relevant local and global Galois groups.
-Thus our next result allows one to easily compute the $p$-primary part of the knot group and the size of the $p$-primary part of the defect of weak approximation for all but finitely many primes $p$.
+i.e.~as the cokernel of the natural map $\mathfrak{K}(L/k) \to\mathfrak{K}(K/k)$.
+As shown in \cite{DP}, the first obstruction to the HNP in a tower of number fields admits a purely group-theoretic description in terms of the relevant local and global Galois groups, see Theorem~\ref{thm1DP}.